dfbarrero/dataCourse/assignments/exoplanets/exoplanets.md

 5. Evaluate the model.
 6. Go to 2 until a good enough model is found.

-You will need a data analytics tools, for instance, [KNIME AnalYtics Platform](https://www.knime.com/knime-software/knime-analytics-platform), which is free in its basic version and pretty easy to use.
+You will need a data analytics tools, for instance, [KNIME Analytics Platform](https://www.knime.com/knime-software/knime-analytics-platform), which is free in its basic version and pretty easy to use.

 ## Assignment goal